mwd1993/QuykHtml/README.md

 # QuykHtml
-QuykHtml is a python library that allows you to quickly generate websites.
-The key is to chain together commands to quickly define, combine and modify elements.<br>
+QuykHtml is a python library that allows you to quickly generate websites, create templates and makes building those, quick and easy.<br>
-Since each method call from a 'QuykHtml.new(type) object' returns itself, allowing you quickly modify the element, chaining together commands.

 # Quick Examples
 ###### Creating Elements